lamb-chen/website/app/experience/experience.md

 There was also no previous GDSC Club established for the University of Bristol, bringing me the opportunity to learn how to grow a club from nothing.

 Lessons on leadership I discovered:
 - You need to define specific tasks for your team to do.
-The more information and detail you give, the better the tasks will be executed.
-This means more efficient, faster and higher quality.
+The key is specific.
+More information and detail equals a higher equality, more efficient and faster completion of the tasks.
+This was my first role that I felt truly responsible for a team of people.
+They would not know what to do if I did not tell them, particularly as there was no club prior that we could copy the example of.
-- Encourage more communication
+- Encourage regular communication
 - Patience is important!
+- The effort does pay off.
+Before events I get anxious that nobody will turn up but I am always pleasantly surprised.

 ### **𖦹 Winning JP Morgan's Code for Good Hackathon**